 When receiving emails from your customers that generate support tickets, each email that is bridged will also include the signature in most cases.
 Naverisk has implemented a feature where you can cut off an email at a certain point, for example, the signature in emails.
 This ensures that a ticket only includes the most relevant information and not the noise from signatures.

-We have this configured to use the beginning o our support email footers and cut off anything else in the email from there.
+We have this configured to use the beginning of our support email footers and cut off anything else in the email from there.

-This means that the signature and anything that follows is not included in the ticket when the email is bridged.
+This means that the signature and anything that follows are not included in the ticket when the email is bridged.

 For example, this is what the email looks like when it's about to be sent through Outlook:

 The below image is what the Ticket Note will look like in your Naverisk portal when it has been bridged and has the email cut-off functionality configured: